 Dice a tomato, an onion, chop some parsley and crush some garlic cloves.

-Add the vegetables to the aubergine and give it a good mix.
+Add the vegetables to the eggplant and give it a good mix.

 Add some olive oil, lemon juice, and salt.
 Mix again, and your baba ganoush is ready to be served!

 Serve in a bowl, or in an Arabic mezze dish, drizzle with olive oil and season with sumac if desired.
-Serve with pita bread or pita chips on the side since Baba Ganoush is basically a dip.
+I like to serve it with pita bread or pita chips on the side since Baba Ganoush is basically a dip.